PROCEDURES FOR POLICY: 2-05

 3. High-risk laboratory safety manuals

-1. The program head for each high-risk instructional program must develop and maintain a laboratory safety manual that includes current safety standards as developed by industry, accrediting body, or appropriate standards-setting organization.
+1. The department chair for each high-risk instructional program must develop and maintain a laboratory safety manual that includes current safety standards as developed by industry, accrediting body, or appropriate standards-setting organization.
 The manual must be written in a manner that is easy to understand and, to the extent possible, free from technical jargon.
 Credit and non-credit programs will use the manual approved by the academic credit program in lab settings where both types of programming are offered.
 CCWA will develop safety guidelines for any programming that is not offered for credit.

 2. All instructors, staff, and credit and non-credit students in high-risk instructional programs will familiarize themselves with the appropriate laboratory safety manual for their respective programs.
-Instructor and staff evaluation plans for each employee assigned to a high-risk instructional program will require verification by the respective program head of the employee’s review and understanding of the relevant laboratory safety manual.
+Instructor and staff evaluation plans for each employee assigned to a high-risk instructional program will require verification by the respective department chair of the employee’s review and understanding of the relevant laboratory safety manual.
 For non-credit, short-duration programs, CCWA instructors will provide a safety rules summary sheet prior to conducting any lab work.

 4. Classroom and laboratory rules of behavior

-1. Each program head for each high-risk instructional program will develop a set of rules of behavior governing student conduct in the classroom and in the laboratory.
+1. Each department chair for each high-risk instructional program will develop a set of rules of behavior governing student conduct in the classroom and in the laboratory.
 The school dean or program lead for the relevant CCWA program will review and approve this document, including any subsequent revisions.
 This document will reside as an appendix in the laboratory safety manual for each program and must be reviewed by students simultaneously with review of the safety manual.
 Credit and non-credit students will adhere to the same set of rules of behavior.

 2. Each student enrolled as a major student in a high-risk instructional program or course must sign an assumption of risk form, at least once per calendar year.
 CCWA participants in high-risk instructional programs will sign the form prior to starting any program of instruction.

-3. Students who violate program rules of behavior will be subject to disciplinary action as stipulated in Reynolds Policy No. 1-35, Student Conduct.
+3. Students who violate program rules of behavior will be subject to disciplinary action as stipulated in Reynolds Policy 1-35, Student Conduct.

 5. Familiarity with emergency equipment